djcustard/GestureGAN/README.md

 Currently following a 1D function implementation GAN.
 Keras model Sequential first layer must take it's input shape.
 Use Dense function to define this.

 How to Develop A 1D Function Generative Adversarial Network: https://machinelearningmastery.com/how-to-develop-a-generative-adversarial-network-for-a-1-dimensional-function-from-scratch-in-keras/

+Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
+From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
+Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
+I will look into these methods soon.